dippy2214/FNAF-Bros-Brawl/README.md

 represented the current scene, although this took me quite a while to debug as I had to understand what was happening within the engines codebase.

+### 🎨 The Finishing Touches
+At this stage in the project, we were successfully bringing the game together.
+We had merged the branches a few more times, and had updated versions of most parts of our games.
+Generally we were all making good time in development, besides some production issues with Logan's attack system ballooning in scope and becoming larger than it needed to be, but this problem had been identified and the group was addressing it.

+It just needed some finishing touches.

+My job at this stage became adding in some audio.
+Skateboard would manage the audio channels on the playstation for us, as by this stage the engine had benefitted from continous development throughout the term and had become much nicer to work in.
+Running with the themes of the game, I decided to have some fun here, and found some copyright free meme songs made by user DirectDoggo, create of a popular five nights at freddys fan game series 'Dayshift at Freddys'.
+Sound effects were simple copyright free effects played on certain actions, and for the background music
+I decided to make a mini radio system to manage changing the song when the last one finished playing, with a skip button and a randomised playlist whenever the user opened the game (which would be saved between scenes).
+The project was reaching its end stages, and with everything coming together nicely I had to break the news to the group that I would actually be unavailable for the last 3 days of the project, due to family matters.
+I made sure to help merge my parts to the final product pre emptively, and with that my work on the project was done.

+### 🏁 Final Thoughts
+While I regret missing the play party, I found working on this project to be possibly the best ever first experience with a group project a student could ask for.
+My group mates were excellent to work with, and I really enjoyed the game we made.
+Skateboard was frustrating at first, but I came to quite enjoy working in it and it's little quirks.
+The final product we ended up with was (in my opinion) excellent, with no bugs that we could find.
+This project was used as an example piece by the university in future open days, and I think the whole team deserved it.